Bill to ban most paper receipts in California fails

 Those body-length receipts from retail stores are here to stay.

-The California Legislature had been considering banning paper receipts unless requested by a customer.
+A bill before the California Legislature would have banned paper receipts unless requested by a customer.
 But a legislative committee voted Friday not to send the legislation to the Senate floor for a vote.

 The move means the bill is unlikely to pass this year.

+But banning those thin, crinkly, coupon-filled receipts appears to be a step too far, even for California.

+Democratic Sen. Anthony Portantino, chairman of the legislative committee that blocked the bill on Friday, said the bill did not pass because it had problems.
+Portantino said some retailers use the receipts for quality control, and he noted people like to get the coupons that sometimes come with their purchase.

-Democratic Assemblyman Phil Ting had criticized the receipts for harming the environment.
-An aide dressed as a giant receipt stood beside Ting as he announced the bill at a news conference earlier this year, emphasizing the often absurd lengths of modern receipts.
+The proposal got a lot of attention, starting in January when an aide dressed as a giant receipt stood beside Democratic Assemblyman Phil Ting as he announced the bill at a news conference to emphasize the often absurd lengths of modern receipts.

-Senate Appropriations Committee chairman Anthony Portantino said the bill did not get out of committee because it had some problems.
-He said paper receipts have other uses, such as offering coupons to consumers.
+Ting said the receipts are bad for the environment, noting the paper is so thin it can't be made from recycled materials.
+He said he was disappointed it did not make it out of committee, noting he might bring it back next year.

+"It empowered consumers to ask for a receipt.
+It empowered consumers to ask for a coupon," he said.
+"This is about giving the power back to consumers to really ensure there was less waste in California."

 Comments